4C’s of Food Hygiene for Care Workers

 The 4C’s of food hygiene are essential in maintaining food safety, particularly important in places like care homes where food is prepared on-site and handled by care workers.

 These four principles—Cleaning, Cooking, Chilling, and Cross-contamination—form a straightforward yet thorough framework to ensure the safety and cleanliness of food.
-It’s vital for anyone involved in preparing meals to understand and use these practices to keep food safe.
+It’s really important for anyone involved in preparing meals to understand and use these practices to keep food safe.

 1. Cleaning